 Unify is a program to facilitate consolidation of local associations in an objective and confidential manner.
 It is for associations considering or committed to merger or other unification alternatives.
 Unify enables associations to know what opportunities exist to merge (or not) and to engage in the process.
-The NATIONAL ASSOCIATION OF REALTORS\ sponsors the Unify program; Jerry Matthews provides the professional services.
-For more information, e-mail: jerry@jerrymatthews.com.
+The NATIONAL ASSOCIATION OF REALTORS® sponsors the Unify program; Jerry Matthews provides the professional services.
+For more information, e-mail: jerry@jerrymatthews.com (link sends e-mail).